Can I get in?

 Universities and colleges will often consider different types of qualifications than A-levels and BTECs.
 If yours aren't listed, contact the university or college to find out what they will accept.
 They may also take into account your experience and your individual circumstances.

-You can find out more about entry requirements on our Entry requirements page.
+You can find out more about the entry requirements data we display on Discover Uni on our Entry requirements page.

 Having few or no qualifications